Last Updated: August 21, 2018 Tour My India

-When I visited India for the first time I expected to be impressed by the nation’s culinary diversity, its beautiful buildings and its rich heritage.
+When I visited India for the first time I expected to be impressed by the nation’s culinary diversity, its beautiful buildings, and its rich heritage.
 I certainly was.
-However what I didn’t expect was quite how much shopping I would do whilst I was travelling around India, or by how many incredibly beautiful fabrics I would end up bringing home.
-India is a paradise for shop-a-holics like me, and I was amazed by the vibrant colours and dazzling, impressive array of goods on offer.
-Jewellery, textiles, beautiful wooden handicrafts, even handmade toys for my nephews, my luggage on my return home looked like a treasure chest of exotic delights.
-I love to shop, and I actually thought that my experiences in India’s many street markets were amongst the most fun, exciting and delightful of my entire visit in India.
-I also hit a mall or two (or more) and was delighted with what I found in store.
+However what I didn’t expect was quite how much shopping I would do whilst I was traveling around India, or by how many incredibly beautiful fabrics I would end up bringing home.
+India is a paradise for shop-a-holics like me, and I was amazed by the vibrant colors and dazzling, impressive array of goods on offer.
+Jewelry, textiles, beautiful wooden handicrafts, even handmade toys for my nephews, my luggage on my return home looked like a treasure chest of exotic delights.
+I love to shop, and I actually thought that my experiences in India’s many street markets were amongst the most fun, exciting and delightful of my entire visit to India.
+I also hit a mall or two (or more) and was delighted with what I found in a store.
 Here are a few hints and tips for shopping in India, and advice on what to buy:

-Fill Your Jewellery Box: Indian jewellery has a very beautiful and very distinctive style: it is also much cheaper than jewellery almost anywhere else in the world.
-For this reason, jewellery is one of the most popular items purchased by tourists across India.
-Almost every woman in India wears stacks of traditional bangles up their arms: these vary from very basic plain coloured baubles to fancy, embellished ones.
-On my first trip to India, I bought excessive numbers of these bangles in a rainbow of colours, and I wear them at every occasion, making them one of my fondest and most versatile purchases, and one I would certainly recommend.
+Indian jewelry has a very beautiful and very distinctive style: it is also much cheaper than jewelry almost anywhere else in the world.
+For this reason, jewelry is one of the most popular items purchased by tourists across India.
+Almost every woman in India wears stacks of traditional bangles up to their arms: these vary from very basic plain colored baubles to fancy, embellished ones.
+On my first trip to India, I bought excessive numbers of these bangles in a rainbow of colors, and I wear them at every occasion, making them one of my fondest and most versatile purchases, and one I would certainly recommend.
 When you’re in India, you’ll notice that women love to wear gold jewellery: the more the better!
 This certainly isn’t a place where subtlety is a buzz word!
 Indian 24 carat gold is considered amongst the best in the world: you’ll find it set around precious and semi-precious stones in every possible colour and design.
 Although I slightly blew the budget on the pieces I chose, their classic and timeless designs mean they’ll be wearable forever.

-The very first thing that you’ll notice when you arrive on any street market in India is how wonderfully chaotic it is: a riot of colour, smells and noises.
-You’re likely to find stall holders shouting to attract your attention and sometimes touts can be so persistent that they are intimidating (not to mention obnoxious).
-At first this can seem really daunting, but it’s important not to let the noise and the chaos put you off: in fact, if you embrace it as part of the experience you will quickly find your shopping trips become much more enjoyable.
-Add to the noise, take the time to watch the talented craftsmen creating their works, watch how the locals shop and interact with each other and remember that no one has control of your shopping experience, and your decisions about what you purchase or what you leave behind, but you.
+The very first thing that you’ll notice when you arrive on any street market in India is how wonderfully chaotic it is: a riot of color, smells and noises.
+You’re likely to find stallholders shouting to attract your attention and sometimes touts can be so persistent that they are intimidating (not to mention obnoxious).
+At first, this can seem really daunting, but it’s important not to let the noise and the chaos put you off: in fact, if you embrace it as part of the experience you will quickly find your shopping trips become much more enjoyable.
+Add to the noise, take the time to watch the talented craftsmen creating their works, watch how the locals shop and interact with each other and remember that no one has control of your shopping experience and your decisions about what you purchase or what you leave behind, but you.
 When you take control of your own shopping trip and embrace the chaos that you have been flung into the heart of, you will enjoy your trip all the more.
-I definitely found it a little terrifying at first, but now the bustle and chaos of the market place is one of the most fun and typically ‘Indian’ parts of my holiday.
+I definitely found it a little terrifying at first, but now the bustle and chaos of the marketplace is one of the most fun and typically ‘Indian’ parts of my holiday.

 Photo Credit: Wikipedia

-PS: This is contributed by one of our beloved readers and admirers, Sally Vale.
+P.S.: This is contributed by one of our beloved readers and admirers, Sally Vale.
 She works as a freelance writer.
-Visit her website here.